When it comes to choosing the best trolling motor battery there are three basic types:

 Again, a clear first choice – the ExpertPower model is the top-selling Lithium Iron Phosphate battery on Amazon.

-It has a 10-year warranty, is lighter than its nearest competitor and there is no real difference in price.
+It has a 10-year warranty, is lighter than its nearest competitor, and there is no real difference in price.
+This is a great option when a lightweight and superior cold-weather performance is important.

 Best Trolling Motor Battery (Kayak)